lucabrugnolini/ForecastingCombinations.jl/README.md

 ```

 ## Documentation
-The procedure is described in (https://lucabrugnolini.github.io/publication/forecasting_inflation.pdf "Brugnolini L. (2018)")
+The procedure is described in [Brugnolini L. (2018)](https://lucabrugnolini.github.io/publication/forecasting_inflation.pdf).
+The application is on predicting the probability of having inflation around the European Central Bank's target.

 ## Introduction